 The fire alarm system is one of the most important MEP systems in any building.

-If this system is not available in your project, so you cannot hand over this system to the civil defense.
+If this system is not available in your project, you cannot hand it over to the civil defense.

 The function of the fire alarm systems in projects can be summarized as follows: